Acquittals, Appeals, and Hope

 - 2019 January: A Net Nanny Appeal in Washington State resulted in two of three charges being reversed.
 It will go down to the lower court and dismissed or retried with allowance of the Entrapment defense.
 This is a BIG WIN with respect to the Net Nanny sting operations going on in Washington State.

 These articles are based on a quick Google search on “sex sting acquittal” and “child sex sting dismissed.”
-I dived about 5-6 pages deep.
+I search about 5-6 pages deep.
 I suspect there are others, not every case is publicized (thank goodness).
 Most of these seem to have a good/reasonable defense (not going to door, conversation was aggressive by officers, outrageous conduct, etc.).